JonnieCache/sinatra-pages/README.markdown

                   |- yet_another_file/
                             |- still_another_file.haml
                             |- ...
+     |- views/
+          |- layout.haml
+          |- not_found.haml

-Please notice that this extension requires you to create the *home.haml* and the *not_found.haml* files inside your *views/* directory on your application.
-Then you're free to add a *layout.haml* (if required) and all the static pages you need under any file structure hierarchy inside this directory.
+Please notice that this extension requires you to create the *layout.haml* (if required) and other common pages inside your *:views* directory on your application.
+Then you're free to add the static pages you need under any file structure hierarchy inside the *:pages* directory.
 Please don't forget to give the extension *.haml* to all your views.

 Now, as any other existing extension, there are two possible use cases depending the kind of Sinatra application you're developing.
 If you follow the __Classic__ approach, then you just need to require this extension in the *app.rb* file.